primozpfeifer/theSnake-v2/README.md

 ### CLI mode

-To run cypress in CLI mode, run the following command(s) from `/git` directory:
+To run cypress in CLI mode, run the following command(s) from your `/git` directory:

 ```bash
 docker run -d --name cypress --net host -w "${PWD}" -v "${PWD}:${PWD}" -u "$(id -u)" cypress:local sleep inf
 docker exec -it cypress bash
 ```

-This will make a docker container from the image we pulled before, run it in the background and enter the running container.
+Running the script or the commands above will make a docker container from the image we pulled before, run it in the background and enter the running container.

 ##	Run cypress test(s)